Oxford, Cambridge & World-Class Education

 | 🏥 | NHS Health Surcharge | £776/year (paid with visa) |

 UK Student Visa allows 20 hours/week during term time, full-time during holidays.
-After graduation: Graduate Route gives 2 years (3 for PhD) to work in UK without a job offer.
-No sponsor needed.
-It's a direct path to the Skilled Worker visa.
+After graduation: Graduate Route currently gives 2 years (3 for PhD) to work in UK without a job offer - but this is changing to 18 months for applications made from January 1, 2027 (check gov.uk for the latest rules before applying).
+No sponsor needed for the Graduate Route itself.
+It's a route toward the Skilled Worker visa.

 Everything you need to know about studying in UK

-The Graduate Route visa allows all UK graduates (Bachelors, Masters, PhD) to stay and work for 2–3 years after graduation without needing a job offer or sponsor.
+The Graduate Route visa allows UK graduates (Bachelors, Masters, PhD) to stay and work without needing a job offer or sponsor.
+It currently gives 2 years (3 for PhD graduates), but for applications made from January 1, 2027, it will normally reduce to 18 months.
+Always check gov.uk for the current rules before you apply.

 Yes!
 Most UK Masters programs are 1 year (September to September), making them significantly more cost-effective than 2-year US programs.